 They are entitled to paid leave during employment.
 Zero-hours workers are also entitled to paid leave upon termination of employment if there is any accrued leave that hasn’t been taken.
 Zero-hours workers continue to accrue in the same manner as full-time employees.
 The only exception to this is cases where there might be a break in employment.
 For example, if an employee on a zero-hours contract works January-April but then has no work for June and July and works again from August.

 So, whilst the principle is simple, sometimes the calculation for what the entitlement is and what the compensation is for leave when taken, can be quite complex.

 Why is it often more practical to calculate zero-hours contract worker’s annual leave by hours worked?

 All employees (and workers) are entitled to 5.6 weeks paid annual leave per year.
 For a traditional Mon-Fri full timer, this equates to 28 days.
 It is capped at a maximum of 28 days per year.
 However, the employer can agree to give a higher entitlement contractually.
-For example, giving paid annual leave on bank holidays in addition to the 5.6 weeks per year.
+For example, they might give paid annual leave on bank holidays in addition to the 5.6 weeks per year.